 All documents uploaded in Carleton Central for your application must be in an unsecured PDF format.
 Forms downloaded directly from Carleton are already in this format.
 Please complete these forms electronically, save them to your computer, and upload them in Carleton Central.
 Your PDF document must not have any password protection.

-Note: Please ensure the fillable form(s) are first saved to your computer before completing them in Adobe Acrobat Reader.
+Note: Please ensure the fillable form(s) are first saved to your computer before completing them.
 Completing the form(s) within your browser’s built-in viewer may cause compatibility issues.